OceanBioME/OceanBioME.jl/README.md

                             auxiliary_fields = (PAR=PAR, ))
 ```

-4. Finally, once you have otherwise defined the simulation, setup the callback to update the PAR (here Light.update_2λ! is a function provided by BGC.jl that requires a surface PAR interpolant be passed to it.
+4. Finally, once you have otherwise defined the simulation, setup the callback to update the PAR (here Light.update_2λ! is a function provided by OceanBioME.jl that requires a surface PAR interpolant be passed to it.
 (At some point this will need to be updated to be an x, y, t interpolation).
 ```
 simulation.callbacks[:update_par] = Callback(Light.update_2λ!, IterationInterval(1), merge(params, (surface_PAR=surface_PAR,)))